deepjs/deepjs/README.md

 #deepjs

-deepjs is a set of tools for managing standard javascripts functions, objects and promises.
+deepjs is a set of tools for managing standard javascript functions, objects and promises.

 Based on Layered and Chained Programmation approach, it provides, uses and mixes :